Knutsenjamie/Friday-Project-4/README.md

 ## Tests/Specs

-### Describe: convertToNumber();
+### Describe: Pizza();
-Test: "It should take a users input and convert it to a number"
+Test: "It should take the pizza toppings/sauce variables and pass them into the constructor"
-Code: convertToNumber("1")
-Expected Output: 1

-Test: "It should only take a users input if it is a number"
-Code: convertToNumber("");
-convertToNumber("Hi");
-Expected Output: false;

-### Describe: rangeOfNumbers
-Test: "It should return a range of numbers after taking in user's number"
-Code: rangeOfNumbers(0,13);
-Expected Output: [0,1,2,3,4,5,6,7,8,9,10,11,12,13]

-Test: "It should take range of numbers, then replace 1 (all digits) with "Beep"."
-Code: rangeOfNumbers (0,12)
+Code: Pizza
-Expected Output: [0,Beep,2,3,4,5,6,7,8,9,Beep,Beep,12]
+Expected Output:

 ## Setup/Installation Requirements
 _You can view this webpage by checking out the url:_